camunda/camunda-docs/docs/apis-tools/grpc.md

 Returned if:

 - No process instance exists with the given key.
 Note that since process instances are removed once they are finished, it could mean the instance did exist at some point.
+- No process instance exists with the given key for the tenants the user is authorized to work with.

 ### `CompleteJob` RPC